A simple method to produce tender, delicious, perfectly smoked St Louis Pork Ribs. Smoking doesn’t have to be intimidating or complicated!

 Tastes vary.
 The amount of smokiness one prefers will vary.
 Get a feel of how much wood chunks will give you the amount of flavor you’re after.
 Understand more is not better and too much smokiness is NOT a good thing.
 Start small and simple, say a whole chicken, to experiment with amounts to get the flavor you’re after.

-Onto our St. Louis Pork Ribs.
-Easy peasy – anyone can do this!
-I rubbed them down with a dry rub, filled the water pan with an apple cider vinegar & beer mix, kept the temp at about 225° and smoked for about 6 hours.
+I rubbed the ribs down with a dry rub, filled the water pan with an apple cider vinegar & beer mix, kept the temp at about 225° and smoked for about 6 hours.
 That’s it.

 I prefer to keep the sauce off the ribs until served.
 Some like their ribs smothered in sauce, some like to dip and others like them plain.
 Serve sauce on the side and everyone will be happy.

 That’s it folks.
-It really is easy to make perfectly tender & delicious smoked ribs at home.
-Have fun & thanks for stopping by!
+It really is easy to make perfectly tender & delicious Smoked St. Louis Style Ribs at home.
+Hope you enjoy!

 Ingredients